 Unix and Linux operating systems generally come with manual (man) pages.
 Man pages are a type of software and command documentation.
-This entity contains help of different commands of Linux and Unix and it also includes library, system calls and different types of standards conventions.
+This entity contains help of different commands of Linux and Unix and it also includes a library, system calls and different types of standards conventions.
 It will help all the users to learn about different commands and its syntax.
-Each man page comes with following information:
+Each man page comes with the following information:

 - Name of the command with its short description

 - A SYNOPSIS of that command and its usage

 - List of different options associated with that command

 - List of different configuration files associated with the command

 If you specify any section then man pages only look for that section our manual.
 Now, the question occurs here is how we generally exit from man page when we have finished viewing the same.
 For most of the people who are known to Linux, the answer is well known.
 Before discussing it more let us have a look at some basic functionality of this manual command.
 These manual pages are easily accessed with any terminal in Linux by simply typing man program-name.
 Once the page is opened you can easily navigate these pages by making use of up and down arrow keys and even in certain cases you can also use enter key to get more help.
 Once you are done with the viewing of manual pages, you can simply exit or close this manual by pressing “q” key.
 This will take you back to the command prompt in an open terminal.

 You can also try pressing the following keys to exit from a man page.

 - Open a terminal and type man ftp (this will open manual pages for ftp application)